-- 4.1 Academic Integrity is based on the principles of honesty, trust, fairness, respect and responsibility. - 4.2 Academic Integrity is core to learning, teaching and research at Avondale.
-Avondale aims to embed a culture of personal, academic, and professional integrity throughout all areas of the University's activities and will guide students towards the achievement of this goal. - 4.3 Students and staff share the responsibility for creating an environment where ethical, personal, and academic behaviour is valued and upheld. - 4.4 Academic Misconduct diminishes academic standards and respect for others. - 4.5 All allegations of Academic Misconduct will be taken seriously and may lead to disciplinary action.
-All allegations will be dealt with fairly, consistently, transparently and in a timely manner and all investigations will be undertaken in a way which ensures Procedural Fairness.
+- 4.1 Academic integrity is based on the principles of honesty, trust, fairness, respect and responsibility. - 4.2 Academic integrity is core to learning, teaching and research at Avondale.
+The University aims to embed a culture of personal, academic and professional integrity throughout all areas of the University's activities. - 4.3 Students and staff share the responsibility for creating an environment where ethical, personal and academic behaviour is valued and upheld. - 4.4 Academic misconduct diminishes academic standards and respect for others. - 4.5 All allegations of academic misconduct will be taken seriously and may lead to disciplinary action.
+All allegations will be dealt with fairly, consistently, transparently and in a timely

+Academic Integrity Policy Version 13.0 - 14 June 2023 manner and all investigations will be undertaken in a way which ensures procedural fairness.